angrybacon/doomsday-wiki/markdown/articles/2023/07/04/4seasons.md

 #### Game 2

-My opening 7 is ridiculous and lets me Force of Will a chalice on my opponent's turn 1, untap and jam Doomsday with flusterstorm backup.
+My opening 7 is ridiculous and lets me Force of Will a Chalice on my opponent's turn 1, untap and jam Doomsday with Flusterstorm backup.
 I'll take the free win.

 Record: 2-0